esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

 - [Graphite](http://graphite.wikidot.com/) is used for data presentation.
 - [collectd](http://collectd.org/) is a daemon running on the monitored nodes capturing data related to CPU and Memory usage, IO etc.

-### mod_api_metrics

-It provides a REST interface for Mongoose's metrics, so it can be easily integrated with other services.

-You can read more about it here: [REST interface to metrics](/developers-guide/REST-interface-to-metrics).

 ### Built-in Exometer reporters